Wade–Giles: Consonants and initial symbols

 Examples using the spiritus asper: p, p, t, t, k, k, ch, ch.
 The use of this character preserves b, d, g, and j for the romanization of Chinese varieties containing voiced consonants, such as Shanghainese (which has a full set of voiced consonants) and Min Nan (Hō-ló-oē) whose century-old Pe̍h-ōe-jī (POJ, often called Missionary Romanization) is similar to Wade–Giles.
 POJ, Legge romanization, Simplified Wade, and EFEO Chinese transcription use the letter h instead of an apostrophe-like character to indicate aspiration.
 (This is similar to the obsolete IPA convention before the revisions of the 1970s).
 The convention of an apostrophe-like character or h to denote aspiration is also found in romanizations of other Asian languages, such as McCune–Reischauer for Korean and ISO 11940 for Thai.

 People unfamiliar with Wade–Giles often ignore the spiritus asper, sometimes omitting them when copying texts, unaware that they represent vital information.
-Hanyu Pinyin addresses this issue by employing the Latin letters customarily used for voiced stops, unneeded in Mandarin, to represent the unaspirated stops: b, p, d, t, g, k, j, q, zh, ch.
+Hanyu Pinyin addresses this issue by employing the Latin letters customarily used for voiced stops (which are unneeded in Mandarin) to represent the unaspirated stops: b, p, d, t, g, k, j, q, zh, ch.

 Partly because of the popular omission of apostrophe-like characters, the four sounds represented in Hanyu Pinyin by j, q, zh, and ch often all become ch, including in many proper names.
 However, if the apostrophe-like characters are kept, the system reveals a symmetry that leaves no overlap: